davidorban/sensayhacks/documentation/tech_stack_document.md

 In summary, our tech stack is chosen to balance rapid development, user-friendly design, and secure, scalable infrastructure.
 Here’s a quick recap:

-- **Frontend**: Next.js, React, TypeScript, and Windsurf provide the building blocks for a responsive and visually consistent interface ideal for demonstrating multiple prototypes.
+- **Frontend**: Next.js (App Router), React, TypeScript, and Tailwind CSS provide the building blocks for a responsive and visually consistent interface ideal for demonstrating multiple prototypes.

-- **Backend**: Next.js API routes, Supabase (with its integrated PostgreSQL database), and Sensay API ensure that data management, authentication, and feature simulations run smoothly.
+- **Backend**: Next.js features (Route Handlers, Middleware), Supabase (Auth, `@supabase/ssr`, `@supabase/auth-ui-react`, PostgreSQL) handle authentication, authorization, and session management.

 - **Infrastructure**: Vercel’s deployment platform, combined with secure environment variable management and CI/CD pipelines, guarantees that the application is both robust and easy to update.

-- **Third-Party Integrations**: Using services like Supabase, the Sensay API, and even AI tools such as Claude 3.7 Sonnet and GPT-4o provides us with a powerful suite of tools that enhance both development speed and overall functionality.
+- **Third-Party Integrations**: Using services like Supabase, and AI tools such as Claude 3.7 Sonnet and GPT-4o provides us with a powerful suite of tools that enhance both development speed and overall functionality.
+Note that interactions suggesting external APIs (Sensay, Web3) are mocked frontend-only.

 The chosen tech stack not only meets the project’s rapid prototype needs for the hackathon but also lays a solid foundation for future, more complex enhancements.
 Overall, our decisions ensure that users will experience an intuitive, responsive, and secure interface, while developers enjoy a well-organized and scalable system architecture.